Yandex Cloud

 CLI

-1. To get a list of clusters and find out their IDs and names, run this command:
+1. To get a list of clusters with their IDs and names, run this command:

 yc managed-kafka cluster list